Timinator2000/Algorithm_X/13 - customizing your solver/03 - column selection.md

 1. You may want to specify some non-MRV-based criteria.

 To customize the sort criteria, you must override `AlgorithmXSolver`’s `self._requirement_sort_criteria(self, node)` method.
-Algorithm X loops through the column headers to determine which column to chooset.
+Algorithm X loops through the column headers to determine which column to choose.
 Because each `node` passed into the method is a column header, it is easy to accesss:

 1. `node.size` - the number of rows that cover this column